 5 of the Best Waterfall Hikes in the Smoky Mountains

 Rainbow Falls is located on the Rainbow Falls Trail and is a 5.4-mile round trip moderate hike to the waterfall.
-In the autumn of 2018, a 2-year restoration project on the trail was completed and included improvements that make the trail safer and eliminated visitor-created side trails.
+This waterfall is 80 feet tall and is the highest single-drop waterfall in the Smoky Mountains!
+The best time to view this waterfall is after long periods of rain.
+Sometimes you can see a “rainbow” produced from the mist of the falls on sunny afternoons!
 For those looking for more of a challenge, the Smokies third highest peak, Mount LeConte, can also be reached via the Rainbow Falls Trail.

-Grotto Falls in the Smokies can be found on the Trillium Gap Trail and is the only waterfall hike in the Smoky Mountains where the trail actually goes behind the waterfall.
+Grotto Falls is one of the most popular Smoky Mountain waterfalls and can be found on the Trillium Gap Trail.
+It’s actually the only waterfall hike in the Smoky Mountains where the trail goes behind the 25-foot-tall waterfall.
 The hike to Grotto Falls is 2.6 miles round trip and is rated easy.
-However, the trail does have numerous roots and rocks so proper footwear and hiking basics are recommended.
+However, the trail does have numerous roots and rocks, so proper footwear and hiking basics are recommended.
 The Trillium Gap Trail can also be used to access Mount LeConte.
-The trail is also known for being the path that the LeConte Llamas use to deliver supplies during open season.
+The trail is also known for being the path that the LeConte llamas use to deliver supplies during open season.

 Baskins Creek Trail on the Roaring Fork Motor Trail will take you to Baskin Creek Falls with a 3-mile round trip hike, rated easy.
 The waterfall is 40 feet high and is made up of two tiers.
 Though rated easy, the trail is not to be underestimated.
 Baskins Creek is a great spot to escape the crowd and is easily accessible from Gatlinburg.

 The Porters Creek Trail will take you to Fern Branch Falls with a 4-mile round trip moderate hike.
 Porters Creek Trail is a popular wildflower trail in the springtime, however, it’s a perfect escape to solitude the rest of the year.
+Fern Branch Falls is a beautiful, 50-foot waterfall.
 You’ll find the Brushy Mountain Trail along the trail as well, a trail that can be connected to Trillium Gap or to Mount LeConte.
 The trail also includes a cabin, farmstead, cemetery, and campsite to explore.